Parveen Shakir: Free verse

 Compared to her ghazliāt, Shakir's free verse is much bolder and explores social issues and taboos, including gender inequality, discrimination, patriotism, deceit, prostitution, the human psyche, and current affairs.
 It is written in a way which was and is still considered modern in Pakistan.

-Other than topics of femininity and female sexuality, Shakir also used free verse to write about topics related to economic disparities and the tendency of society to exploit on the weak and poor.
+Other than topics of femininity and female sexuality, Shakir also used free verse to write about topics related to economic disparities and the tendency of society to exploit the weak and poor.
 Several of her poems lament the harsh reality that many low-income laborers around the world face.
 For example, her poem "Steel Mills Worker" speaks about the deplorable conditions and long hours workers find themselves doing every day.
 The poem also describes how these workers are taken for granted and used as a means to an end by those who employ them.
 The last lines of the poem paint this stark picture vividly.

 Another one of her poems, "We Are All Dr Faustus", delves deeper into this subject and directly addresses the prevalence of corruption in wealthy and powerful circles of people.
 She claimed that the rich achieve their goals but at a grave price, and used these arguments to critique economic systems such as capitalism.

 The length of Shakir's free verse poems can range from a few to many lines.
 Most are written with a central theme while some are written in the mode of stream of consciousness.

 Parveen Shakir is known for her use of pop culture references and English words and phrases – a practice that is generally considered inappropriate and is criticised in Urdu poetry.
 An example is the poem Departmental Store Mein (In a Departmental Store), which is named thus despite the fact that the title could have been substituted with its Urdu equivalent.
 She also used words like "natural pink", "hand lotion", "shade", "scent" and "pack", and made references to cosmetics brands like Pearl, Revlon, Elizabeth Arden and Tulip in the poem.
 Other examples are her poems Ecstasy, Nun, Duty, Flower show, and Picnic.

 Shakir's free verse also contains a few credited works and poems that are translations of, or inspired by, other authors.
 Examples are "Wasteland", a poem inspired by Eliot's poem of the same name, "Benasab Wirsay Ka Bojh" (The Burden of Illegitimate Inheritance), a translation of Yeats' "Leda and the Swan", and "Banafshay Ka Phool" (A Violet), inspired by Wordsworth's "A Violet under a hidden rock".